liamconnor/single_pulse_ml/README.md

 run_single_pulse_DL.py can also be used when a trained model already exists and candidates are to be classified

 This code has been used on CHIME Pathfinder incoherent data as well as commissioning data on Apertif.

+### Requirements

+- You will need the following:
+	- numpy
+	- scipy
+	- h5py
+	- matplotlib
+	- sklearn